 State Teams come up with plans to promote alternatives to guardianship for youth (ages 14 to 26) and support Youth Ambassadors with this work.
 The State Team plans also try to lower the number of guardianships in the state.
 We help guide State Teams along the way.

 The State Teams are part of a big Community of Practice, where they share information about their work and learn from each other and from us.
 The Community of Practice works together to come up with ideas for how to better advocate for alternatives to guardianship across states.
 We help do that by holding a video call for all the State Teams at least every three months.
 The goal of the Community of Practice is to make sure this work lasts, even when the project ends.

 How does a group ask to become a State Team and join the Community of Practice?

-If you have any questions about the State Team application process or need any accommodations, please contact Morgan Whitlatch, Director of Supported Decision-Making Initiatives at the Center for Public Representation, by email (email@example.com) or phone (202-596-6116).
+If you have any questions, please contact: Morgan Whitlatch, Director of Supported Decision-Making Initiatives at the Center for Public Representation, by email (firstname.lastname@example.org) or phone (202-596-6116).